Determining Your Property Value

 We are not the ones who determine how much your home is worth.
 The market does.
-It tells us where to price your home to sell, and how to approach the marketing of your property.
-Here are the factors that will affect worth in the current market:
+It tells us where to price your home to sell and how to approach the marketing of your property.
+Here are the factors that affect the value:

 Price | Pricing your home properly from the outset is the deciding factor on how long it will take to sell it.

-When determining price, it is very important to price your property competitively.
+When determining a price, it is very important to price your property at a competitive market value.
 Buyers make their pricing decision based on comparing your property to similar properties sold in your area.

 Common Seller Questions